The 60s Were Very Different

 No Quick Communication

 Today there are all sorts of ways to get in touch with someone.
 Text message, email, you name it.
 But back in the day, there was none of that.
 If you wanted to communicate with someone who lived far away, a phone call was your best option.
-But of course you couldn’t guarantee they’d be in.
+But of course you couldn’t guarantee they’d be in—and long-distance calls were expensive.

 Lots of Sexism